Flood Advisory issued for Jefferson by NWS - NewsBreak

 Flood Advisory issued for Jefferson by NWS

-Effective: 2021-09-14 10:25:00 CDT Expires: 2021-09-14 13:30:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-09-18 08:30:00 CDT Expires: 2021-09-21 19:00:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Target Area: Jefferson The National Weather Service in New Orleans has issued a * Flood Advisory for Northwestern Jefferson Parish in southeastern Louisiana North Central Lafourche Parish in southeastern Louisiana Southwestern Orleans Parish in southeastern Louisiana Northwestern Plaquemines Parish in southeastern Louisiana West Central St. Bernard Parish in southeastern Louisiana St. Charles Parish in southeastern Louisiana Central St. John The Baptist Parish in southeastern Louisiana * Until 1245 PM CDT. * At 1041 AM CDT, Doppler radar indicated heavy rain due to thunderstorms.
-Minor flooding is ongoing or expected to begin shortly in the advisory area. * Some locations that will experience flooding include New Orleans, Avondale, Metairie, Marrero, Hahnville, Harvey, Timberlane, Belle Chasse, Laplace, Chalmette, Reserve, East New Orleans, Jefferson, Gretna, Harahan, Westwego, Jean Lafitte, Waggaman, Ama and River Ridge.
-Additional rainfall amounts of 1 to 3 inches are expected over the area.
+Target Area: Jefferson The National Weather Service in New Orleans has issued a * Flood Advisory for Northwestern Jefferson Parish in southeastern Louisiana Western Orleans Parish in southeastern Louisiana * Until 300 PM CDT. * At 1201 PM CDT, Doppler radar indicated heavy rain due to thunderstorms.
+Minor flooding is ongoing or expected to begin shortly in the advisory area.
+Between 0.5 and 1.5 inches of rain has fallen. * Localized street flooding or ponding could occur faster due to left over debris from Hurricane Ida. * Some locations that will experience flooding include New Orleans, Avondale, Marrero, Metairie, Harvey, Jefferson, Gretna, Harahan, Westwego, Bridge City, Elmwood, River Ridge and Waggaman.
+Additional rainfall amounts of 1 to 2.5 inches are expected over the area.
 This additional rain will result in minor flooding.alerts.weather.gov

 Comments / 0